Design

 Responsibilities of architectural components

-AES256util.py -> utility directly imported from github to insert the encryption base as reference for the rest of the project code (it is coupled with cryptography libraries)
+AES256util.py it is an utility directly imported from github to insert the encryption base as reference for the rest of the project code (it is coupled with cryptography libraries)

-GUImodel.py -> it’s in charge of the queries to interact with the database and consequently performing CURD and Import/Export operations (and any needed feature)
+GUImodel.py is in charge of the queries to interact with the database and consequently performing CRUD and Import/Export operations (and any needed feature)

 Modelling